Monotonic Alpha-divergence Minimisation for Variational Inference: Deferred Proofs and Results for

 Then, for all $\eta > 0$, the iteration $\mu \mapsto \iteration (\mu)$ is well-defined if we have

 Furthermore, \cite{daudel2020infinitedimensional} already established that one transition of the Power Descent algorithm ensures a monotonic decrease in the $\alpha$-divergence at each step for all $\eta \in (0,1]$ and all $\cte$ such that $(\alpha-1)\cte \geq 0$ under the assumption of \Cref{thm:admiss}, which settles the case \ref{item:admiss-alpha-c}.
 Finally, while we establish our results for \ref{item:admiss-alpha-a} and \ref{item:admiss-alpha-b} in the general case where $\mu \in \meas{1}(\Tset)$, the particular case of mixture models follows immediately by choosing $\mu$ as a weighted sum of dirac measures.

-\paragraph{Extending the monotonicity}
+\subsubsection{Extending the Monotonicity}